-Can you take me through the mix-down process for the audio on The Last Of Us?
+Can you take me through the mix-down process for the audio on “The Last Of Us“?

 Jonathan: The mix of the game isn’t driven from the output of the audio, because we’re not trying to replicate the way the human ear hears things.
 Rather, we’re trying to do something stylized, like Hollywood does.
 Anyone who knows anything about Hollywood knows that there’s nothing remotely realistic about the way that audio is mixed for a movie.
 But we’re working with a game, not a movie.
-So we not only need to set the mix knobs for the stems, but we have to set other knobs that teach the game how to mix itself depending on what happens.
+So we not only need to set the mix knobs for the stems, but we have to set other knobs that teach the game how to mix itself depending on in-game changes.
 You can’t mix game audio by just spreading everything out on a mixing board and setting individual levels.
 By the time you realize that different foley sounds don’t match in volume between different parts of the game, you’d be screwed.

 Was there anything you feel that you should have done better on this game?